kfchou/kfchou.github.io/_posts/2025-08-13-tower-defense-learnings.md

 categories: [AI Coding]
 pinned: false
 ---
-I spent more than 40 hours to build a javascript-based game (which you can play [here]({% post_url 2025-08-28-tower-defense %})).
-I use Python day to day, and operating in a new language and framework in a new AI tool presented a steep learning curve.
+I spent more than 40 hours building a JavaScript-based game (which you can play [here]({% post_url 2025-08-28-tower-defense %})).
+I use Python day to day, and operating in a new language and framework with a new AI tool presented a steep learning curve.
 In this post, I share some learnings.

 ## CLAUDE.md